The POGIL Project Steering Committee

 Each SC member is responsible for oversight and direction for one of the goals within the Strategic Plan.
 Additionally, the SC is responsible for service on working groups as related to the Strategic Plan.
 The SC oversees the inclusion of new initiatives and projects, development and revision of workshop materials, and other duties as determined by the executive director and the board of directors.
 SC members also assist with the final selection of POGIL PEACH awardees, SPUR+grantees, and new SC members.
 Finally, the SC sets the agenda/schedule for each year’s PNM and summer workshops.
 In all matters of a sensitive nature, SC members are expected to maintain confidentiality.

-The SC chair is selected from the current SC membership in consultation with the executive director and associate director.
+The SC chair is selected in consultation with the executive director and associate director and is a long-term appointment.
 The responsibilities of the chair include:

 - Schedule and moderate monthly SC video calls.